sriramrokkam/k8s-training/kubernetes/exercise_03_deployment.md

 `kubectl apply -f <your-file>.yaml`

 ## Step 7: kubectl diff
 Congratulations - you have described a more complex resource in yaml format and deployed it to the cluster!
 But the above step had a bug and instead of the  `mainline` image the `latest` tag was used.
 To switch to `mainline` you could use the `edit` mechanism again.
-However this will only affect the live version, not the file on disk.
+However, this will only affect the live version, not the file on disk.
 Instead of implementing the same change twice, let's use a more efficient way:
 - edit the local yaml file and change the image's tag to `mainline`
 - run `kubectl diff -f <your-file>.yaml` to make sure only, the image has been changed. `diff` compares the live version with the given file.
 It allows you to evaluate the result before actually making the change.
 - update the live version with `kubectl apply --record -f <your-file>.yaml`